How To Feed A Loon

 Instructions

-• Puree all sauce ingredients except oil with 1 ¼ teaspoons salt in a blender until smooth, then strain through a mesh sieve into a bowl, pressing on solids, then discarding them.
+• Puree all sauce ingredients (except oil) in a blender until smooth.
+Then, strain through a mesh sieve into a bowl, pressing on the solids.

 • Set aside, but keep warm over low heat.

-• Roast chilis on their sides over a gas flame over medium heat, turning with tongs, until skins are blistered and slightly charred, 4 - 6 minutes.
-(Or, broil on a rack about 2 inches from heat).
+• Roast chiles on their sides over a gas flame over medium heat, turning with tongs, until skins are blistered and slightly charred, 4 – 6 minutes.
+(Or, broil on a rack about 2 inches from the heat)

-• Carefully rub off skins from chilies, leaving stems attached.
+• Carefully rub off skins from chiles, leaving stems attached.

 • Cut a slit lengthwise in each chile using kitchen shears or a sharp knife.

 • Carefully cut out the ribs and the seedpod.
-Clean out all seeds with a wet paper towel, if necessary (Leaving the seeds will make the peppers more hot).
+Clean out all seeds with a wet paper towel, if necessary (Leaving the seeds will make the peppers hotter).

-• Stuff chilies with cheese and enclose filling by overlapping slit slightly, then transfer to a plate.
-(All this can be done the day before).
+• Stuff chiles with cheese and enclose filling by overlapping the slit slightly, then transfer to a plate.
+(All of this can be done the day before.)

-• Heat ½-inch of oil in another large heavy skillet over medium heat until it registers 350° F on a thermometer.
+• Heat ½-inch of the oil in another large heavy skillet over medium heat until it registers 350°F on a thermometer.

-• While oil heats, beat egg whites with ½ teaspoon salt, using an electric mixer until they just hold stiff peaks.
+• While the oil heats, beat egg whites with ½-teaspoon salt, using an electric mixer until they just hold stiff peaks.

 • Whisk in the yolks, two at a time, just until incorporated.
 Next, whisk in ¼ cup flour.

 • Spread 1 cup of flour onto a plate.
-Generously dust chilies with the flour, coating all sides.
+Generously dust chiles with the flour, coating all sides.
 Gently shake off excess flour.

-• Fry the chilis, turning once, until golden on all sides (Lap oil over any lighter areas, 4 to 5 minutes).
+• Fry the chiles, turning once, until golden on all sides (Lap oil over any lighter areas, 4 to 5 minutes).

 • Transfer chilies with a slotted spoon to paper towels to drain.
-At this point, you can heat your oven to 300°F, place the chilies on a baking rack and then bake for 15 minutes.
-This will keep the chees nice an melty, crisp up the exterior, and render out a little more excess grease.
+At this point, you can heat your oven to 300°F, place the chiles on a baking rack, and then bake for 15 minutes.
+This will keep the chees nice and melty, crisp up the exterior, and render out a little more excess grease.
 Remove from oven.

-• Ladle sauce onto plates and place a chili on top of sauce.
+• Ladle sauce onto plates and place a chili on top of the sauce.

 Nutrition